Model A Project Partner Services

 - Projects within Tompkins County do not need to maintain a minimum annual budget.

-- Projects with employees must monitor cash flow so that they maintain enough funds to cover one month of payroll at all times.
+- Projects with employees must monitor cash flow so that they maintain enough funds to cover two months of operating costs at all times.
 Failure to do so could result in employee layoffs.
-CTA will set aside an additional month’s payroll on reserve to ensure a two-month cushion.

 - Stay with CTA for a minimum of 2 years